High School Students and Parents

 Arrange a Visit with the Health Professions and Prelaw Center

-If you are not yet an IUB student but are thinking of becoming one, whether as an incoming freshman or as a transfer student, we encourage you to contact the IU Undergraduate Admissions Office to schedule a campus tour (call 812.855.0661, or fill out the online form on the Office of Admissions website).
+If you are not yet an IUB student but are thinking of becoming one, whether as an incoming freshman or as a transfer student, we encourage you to contact the IU Undergraduate Admissions Office to schedule a campus tour (call 812.855.0661, or fill out this online form to schedule a visit which will include meeting with a HPPLC advisor).
 When you contact the Admissions Office, you may request to participate in a group academic session with the Health Professions and Prelaw Center during your visit.
 We would enjoy the opportunity to tell you more about HPPLC, and answer your questions.
 Parents are very welcome to attend.
 Please do not call or email HPPLC directly, as all visits must be arranged through the Admissions Office (we will simply refer you back to them)!

 A critical first step in exploring careers is to arrange, as soon as possible, job shadowing, observation, or internship experiences with people who already work as professionals in your area or areas of interest.
 Doing so can help you decide for certain whether a given career is the best choice or whether you need to continue exploring different areas.
 For instance, if you are considering both nursing and respiratory therapy as possible careers, then arrange to shadow both nurses and respiratory therapists in a variety of settings - hospitals, clinics, retirements homes, and so on.
 Or, if you are thinking of attending medical school or a physical therapy program, you should undertake clinical observation of people working in a variety of settings within those professions.
 Many students are able to arrange shadowing initially through a family physician, dentist, or other healthcare provider.
 Students interested in law school can gain exposure to the legal profession by, for instance, interning at a law firm or committing themselves to law-related volunteer activities.
 If your high school has a shadowing and observation program or offers classes that involve such, we strongly encourage you to participate in them.